nsfm/dualsense-ts/README.md

 await controller.promise();
 ```

-- _Async Iterators_: Each input is an async iterator that provides state changes
+- _Async Iterators_: Each input is an async iterator that provides state changes:

 ```typescript
 for await (const { pressure } of controller.left.trigger) {